How to Deal With People You Dislike

-An Unusual Outlook for Successful Business Relationships In this article, I’m going to help you conduct business with people you dislike, and make those business relationships tolerable.
+In this article, I’m going to offer a few simple tips that can you conduct business with people you dislike, and make those business relationships tolerable.

 The individuality in each one of us is what brings variety to the world.
 Imagine if everyone thought the same, looked the same, dressed the same, and spoke the same.
 What would this world be?

 You may be thinking, “I don’t try to change anyone,” but when you want someone to act differently, you are trying to get them to change.
-Once you accept that it’s natural for people to be unique, then you are able to allow them to be as they are and accept that, rather than getting them to change.
+Once you accept that it’s natural for people to be unique, you can allow them to be as they are and accept that, rather than getting them to change.
 Think of it as a learning experience, because the better you can get along with people you dislike, the better you’ll handle your business relationships.

 Below are six tips to keep in mind when you have to deal with someone that you don’t like.
 These tips will help you see things from a different perspective.
 They won’t make you instantly like the person, but they will allow you to remove some of the negativity, which is a key to better business relationships.

-Keep in mind that people who are difficult for you to deal with make you a stronger person by helping you develop better communication skills, and will increase your patience and understanding.
+Keep in mind that people who are challenging to deal with, make you a stronger person by developing better communication skills and increasing your patience and understanding.